8th Annual British Theatre Challenge 2019

 Keep writing and good luck!

-- Given a full performance at the Lost Theatre, London!
+- Given a weeks performance at a London theatre!

 - Developed by professional directors!